- Last time part #1 in the raw milk series explained the many health benefits of drinking raw milk.

 - Q: How do you find a farm?
 A: Scroll down at this site to find local farms.
 Read the next post (part #3) in this raw milk series for more information on what to look for when finding a farm.

 - Q: Do they deliver?
-A: Some farmers might, but most people go to the farm and fill their own bottles once a week.
+A: Some farmers might, but most people go to the farm to pick up or pick it up at drop sites.
 I can think of about a dozen or so families we know who drink raw milk, and most of them take turns driving with other families.
-(We have an agreement with a friend who picks ours up for us.)

 - Q: What do you put it in?
 A: We got our 1/2 gallon Ball glass bottles by special order through our local Ace Hardware.
 Then I bought “wide-mouth” white plastic Ball lids at Meijer in their kitchen section by the canning stuff.
 Some like the gallon size glass jars, but we found it was easier to pour from the smaller ones.
 (Always use glass, never plastic.)